 We have been alarmed about this limitation to our grantmaking for some time.
 In November 2020, we announced a new special interest within our request for research proposals to reduce inequality in youth outcomes.
 We called on researchers to propose studies that aimed to reduce youth inequality by combating systemic racism and upending the structural foundations of inequality.
 We have already begun to fund research along these lines.
 Here are three examples:

-Making Black Reparations in America is a grant to William A. Darity and colleagues at the Samuel DuBois Cook Center for Social Equity at Duke University to conduct research and outreach on the feasibility of paying reparations to Black American descendants of enslaved persons.
+is a grant to William A. Darity and colleagues at the Samuel DuBois Cook Center for Social Equity at Duke University to conduct research and outreach on the feasibility of paying reparations to Black American descendants of enslaved persons.
 Professor Darity is one of the nation’s leading scholars on the topic of reparations, and recently co-authored From Here to Equality: Reparations for Black Americans in the 21st Century.
 Whereas his past scholarship has provided compelling documentation of the case for reparations, critical practical questions remain unanswered, including who would be eligible to receive reparations, what amount would be allocated, how would reparations be disbursed, and how would the costs be paid.
 Professor Darity and his colleagues will undertake a two-year investigation to respond to these questions.
 The research will include a series of macro-simulations to investigate the effects of different configurations of a Black reparations policy.
 A key point in the case for reparations is their potential to reduce inequality for Black children and youth, and the findings will have broader relevance for considering strategies and associated costs to reduce inequality for Black youth.

-The Returned Land Project is a grant to Professor Eve Tuck and colleagues at the University of Toronto.
+Youth in Relation to Returned Land is a grant to Professor Eve Tuck and colleagues at the University of Toronto.
 Whereas land dispossession is clearly a structural source of inequality for Indigenous youth, the opportunity to examine the return of land is rare indeed.
 Yet in 2019, the mayor of Oakland, CA, returned several acres of Ohlone land to the Sogorea Te` Land Trust, creating a unique opportunity to study how land return may begin to redress deeply rooted inequalities.
 Using interviews, participatory visual methods, surveys, and focus groups, Professor Tuck and her colleagues will examine how Indigenous youth reconnect to the land, a process theorized to be an important step in improving youth lives.
 In addition to examining youths’ experiences and how they make meaning of land return, the study will explore how adults in the community perceive land return.

 Sanctuary City Policy is a grant to Professor Celia Ayón of the University of California-Riverside for research that confronts the harm to children’s mental health that is a consequence of our broken system of immigration.
 Past research has shown that all immigrant-origin families are vulnerable to the hostile immigration climate, regardless of their documentation status.
 Sanctuary city policies are an effort to buffer children and families from these harmful effects.
 Professor Ayón and her colleagues will use three different quasi-experimental approaches to examine the impact of sanctuary city policies on the mental health of Latinx children in California.
 A key to their study is a data base they created on the adoption of sanctuary and anti-sanctuary policies across 482 cities in the state.